Tagalog tutors · Los Angeles · Since 2006

 Tagalog in Los Angeles

 Tagalog is the basis of Filipino, the national language of the Philippines, spoken natively by about 28 million people and understood by over 80 million across the archipelago.
-It’s an Austronesian language with a surprisingly complex verb system — verbs change form based on whether the focus is on the actor, the object, the location, or even the instrument of an action.
-Tagalog also borrows heavily from Spanish (centuries of colonial rule) and English (decades of American influence), which means you’ll recognize more words than you’d expect.
-If you’ve ever heard someone say “naku” or “hay nako,” you’ve already encountered one of the language’s most expressive features: a whole emotional vocabulary packed into short exclamations.
+It is an Austronesian language with a surprisingly complex verb system.
+Verbs change form based on whether the focus of the sentence is the doer, the receiver, the location, or the instrument.
+The vocabulary borrows heavily from Spanish (after 333 years of colonization), English (after American rule), Malay, and Chinese.
+A casual sentence can mix Tagalog grammar with English nouns and Spanish numbers without anyone batting an eye.
+This switching is called Taglish, and it is the way Filipinos actually talk in cities like Manila and increasingly LA.

 No public Tagalog group classes right now — but we can set up a semi-private class for your family, friends, or company with as few as two people.
 Get in touch.